Stahls/wh-example/readme.md

 ### Description ###

 Pricing validation end point that should be implemented on the back end to verify that a given order's price is valid.
-This call should be done on the checkout process, server to server to waranty data's
+This call should be done on the checkout process, server to server to warranty data's

 ### EndPoint ###